g-nogueira/DeviceGateway/README.md

 # Devices API Gateway

-THIS IS JUST A INTERVIEW CHALLENGE.
+THIS IS JUST A PoC.
 TAKE EVERYTHING HERE WITH A GRAIN OF SALT

 The Devices service is an API Gateway which provides endpoints for managing devices.